NNPDF/nnpdf/validphys2/docs/guide.md

 parameters and can take a very long time to produce results.
 Results tend to be frequently unexpected even if everything is working correctly.
 It is essential to check that the inputs are correct and make sense.
+Thus good error reporting capabilities are an important design consideration.

 Also, the inputs of a given function should be checked as early as possible, which is not necessarily at the point of the program where the function is to be called.
 For example, something like this: